Prehistoric Adventure Climber

 - Imagine how dinosaurs roared when you use the talk tubes to transmit your voice to different areas of the climber.
 The exhibit includes a dozen other interactives such as telescopes, puzzles and more.

 - Fill buckets with dinosaur bones and use a pulley system to transfer them overhead to the other side.
 The exhibit’s prehistoric theme extends through the colors and textures as you climb sedimentary rocks and find fossils.
 Radley Rex will be your tour guide.

 Areas of this climber will be ADA-accessible.
 Kids of all ages and abilities will gravitate toward this exhibit.

-This new exhibit is possible due to the support of fourth floor sponsor Sanford Health and an incredibly generous grant from the David B. Jones Foundation.
+This exhibit is possible due to an incredibly generous grant from the David B. Jones Foundation and the support of fourth floor sponsor Sanford Health.